MsebeleJnr/alx-system_engineering-devops/0x19-postmortem/README.md

 Tasks:

- Patch the session management module in all environments.
+ -Patch the session management module in all environments.
- Add memory usage alerts specific to session object growth.
+ -Add memory usage alerts specific to session object growth.
- Schedule and perform a stress test on the staging environment by September 1, 2024.
+ -Schedule and perform a stress test on the staging environment by September 1, 2024.
- Organize a post-incident review meeting and training session by August 30, 2024.
+ -Organize a post-incident review meeting and training session by August 30, 2024.
- Review and update the on-call playbook to better handle memory-related incidents .
+ -Review and update the on-call playbook to better handle memory-related incidents.

 This postmortem provides a detailed analysis of the incident and outlines the necessary steps to prevent a recurrence.
 By addressing these points, we aim to strengthen our infrastructure and improve our incident response process.